 Project Honolulu is a flexible, lightweight browser-based locally-deployed platform and solution for Windows Server management scenarios for troubleshooting, configuration, and maintenance.
 It's not sure how it scales with large server management platforms, but as I said, perfect web management platform might just be around the corner.

-The End of Multiple Consols?
+The End of Multiple Consoles?

 Probably, and it is a good news.
 You can replace multiple management and configuration tools, such as MMC snap-ins, Server Manager, Task Manager, etc., with a simplified server management experience.